Join Our Email List

 Most harmful mushrooms are stomach irritants, which means that if you eat one you may:

 These symptoms will usually show up within 30 minutes, but may take longer.
+In some cases, they can be quite severe.

-However, more dangerous mushrooms may take 6 hours or more to cause symptoms.
+More dangerous mushrooms may take 6 hours or more to cause symptoms.
 The symptoms may start with diarrhea or stomach cramps.
 These mushrooms can make your kidneys or liver stop working.
 You could need a transplant or even die.

 Other types of mushrooms can cause hallucinations or make you feel anxious.
 People occasionally eat these by mistake, but more often become sick after eating them intentionally to get high.